 If you’re new to the chia pudding idea, here’s what you need to know…

-Chia pudding is made with milk (such as: nut milk, coconut milk, or cow’s milk), chia seeds, and natural flavorings (like berries, honey, cinnamon).
+Chia pudding is made with milk (such as: nut milk or coconut milk), chia seeds, and natural flavorings (like berries, honey, cinnamon).
 When chia seeds come in contact with liquid, they swell–it’s their natural response–which takes a basic liquid from watery to more gel-like.
 When the chia seeds are swirled into milk, the end result is a thick, gel-like food that reminded the original creator of this trend of, pudding.

 Now, let me just stop right here to make a quick note.
 Chia pudding definitely isn’t the pudding from my childhood, but then again, the pudding from my childhood was exactly real either (Hey, it was the ’80s and ’90s.).
 Chia pudding definitely has a different texture than a traditional pudding, but don’t knock it (like I did) until you try it.

 I like to add a bit of extra dazzle to my chia pudding by placing frozen berries at the bottom of my storage jar and then pouring the prepared pudding mixture over the top.
 The end result reminds of a fruit-on-the-bottom yogurt (yep, another memory from my childhood).
 Maybe I should call this, “Very Berry Fruit-on-the-Bottom Chia Pudding”?
 Cue the waiting room music.
 I’ll be right back to fix that title…

 I don’t find that chia pudding fills me up as a meal, so I generally enjoy a pudding early in the morning before a workout (when it’s still too early for a full breakfast), in the afternoon as a snack, or in the evening as a dessert.
 The pudding needs to be prepped in advance, which means there’s usually one jar waiting in the fridge for me (or another family member) to enjoy whenever we need something light and slightly-sweet.